microsoft/hands-on-lab-redis/docs/workshop.md

 cp appsettings.json.template appsettings.Development.json
 ```

-Inside the Azure Portal, go to your resource group, search for the Cosmos DB account, select it and in the left menu, click on **Keys**.
+Inside the Azure Portal, go to your resource group, search for the Azure Cosmos DBaccount, select it and in the left menu, click on **Keys**.
 Then copy the **Primary Connection String** and replace `"AZURE_COSMOSDB_CONNECTION_STRING"` value in `appsettings.Development.json` :

 ![Cosmos DB Keys](./assets/cosmos-db-keys.png)